kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ### Third Party Libraries

-*CI PHPUnit Test* has powerful functionality for testing.
+ci-phpunit-test has powerful functionality for testing.
 So normally you don't have to modify your application or library code.

 But there are still libraries which can't be tested without code modification.